SEO

 Metadata

-You can control the description that is used by these third party services by expanding the "Metatags" section in the A individual item of content.
-For example, a page, a news article, and an event are all content items, which correspond to the Page, News, and Event content types, respectively. form sidebar.
+• Description: When editing a content item, expand the "Metatags" section in the sidebar.
 By default, a special value "[Exactly the same as "content item".
 The term "node" is Drupal's terminology, but WDS prefers to use "content item" which is easier to understand. :field_ps_body:computed_summary]" is used here, which is automatically replaced with the contents of the summary field on the content item.
 If no summary is provided, one is generated automatically based on the contents of the main body field.
 You can replace this token with your own custom meta description if you'd like.

 Site Search